Pierrefonds Boulevard

 Pierrefonds Boulevard is an east-west boulevard in the northwest of the Island of Montreal, or the northern part of West Island.
 It runs mostly through the borough of Pierrefonds-Roxboro.

 History

 Pierrefonds Boulevard has a total length of 9.3 km and is an important commercial street in the west of the island, known locally as West Island.
-It is named in honor of Pierrefonds in France, whose notary, Joseph-Adolphe Chauret, was impressed by the Château located in the city of the same name in France.
+It is named in honor of the Château de Pierrefonds in France, whose notary, Joseph-Adolphe Chauret, was impressed by the Château located in the city of the same name in France.
 Much of the boulevard was affected during the 1974 and 2017 Quebec floods.
-Planning began in the early 1960s with surveying and grading started as early as 1962.
+Planning of the road began in the early 1960s with surveying and grading started as early as 1962.

-Public Transit
+Public transit

 The boulevard is well-served by the STM.
-Routes include 468-Pierrefonds/Gouin and 470-Express Pierrefonds, both of which connect to the Côte-Vertu Metro (rapid transit) station, and the 376-Pierrefonds / Centre-ville, which runs during the over-night period.
+Routes include 468-Pierrefonds/Gouin and 470-Express Pierrefonds, both of which connect to the Côte-Vertu Metro (rapid transit) station, and the 376-Pierrefonds/Centre-ville, which runs during the overnight period.